Online Course Design Institute (OCDI)

 - Faculty who receive grants to develop a master course will sign an agreement that accepts the definition of a master course as outlined below, stating that Bradley University owns the course in its entirety, and the course will be made available for use by any Bradley instructor.

 The term “Master Course,” as referred to hereafter, will be applied to all courses developed by recipients (course developers) of the Online Course Design Institute (OCDI) grant.
 Recipients are bound to the agreed upon award guidelines.
 These Master Courses and their content are a shared property between the course developer(s) and Bradley University, whereas Bradley University reserves the right to keep, maintain, alter, and deliver the course and its content in perpetuity.
 Conversely, a copy of this shared property, as developed and maintained during the original grant recipient's tenure at Bradley University, may be retained in its entirety by the original developer should the developer no longer affiliate with the institution, and said developer will hold the individual right to deliver the course content in perpetuity.

 - To acknowledge Bradley University in any print or electronic publications resulting wholly or in part from this award.

-- To agree that the grant stipend will be awarded during the term in which the online course is delivered and is contingent upon delivery and completion of the course.
+- To agree that the stipend will be awarded for the term in which the online course is delivered and is contingent upon delivery and completion of the course.

 - To maintain employment with the University through the completion of the grant period.
 Resignation from the University voids this agreement.

-- To submit exceptions to this agreement, for approval by the Director of Summer and Interim sessions, at least ten days prior to the course start date.
+- To submit exceptions to this agreement, for approval by the Director of the Office of Summer and Interim sessions, at least ten days prior to the course start date.